Less is More: Local Intrinsic Dimensions of Contextual Language Models: Experiments

 A typical pattern for the mean local dimension computed on the training data in all these runs is that it increases in the first few thousand global steps~(see \Cref{fig:grokking_train.take_all.samples=3000.n-neighbors=64.mean_grouped_by_frac_train}).
 But subsequently, the training mean local dimension starts dropping significantly for those runs that exhibit grokking.
 Observe that the timing of this drop coincides with the start of the increasing validation accuracy in \Cref{fig:grokking_val.accuracy_grouped_by_frac_train}.
 We can conclude that in this setting, a drop in the mean local dimension on the training set strongly indicates a successful generalization to unseen validation data.

-For those two runs in which the validation accuracy does not increase beyond the fraction of training data during the selected training time (with 10\% and 15\% of training data, highlighted via dashed lines), the local dimension increases and then stays mostly flat.
-This behavior might hint that the model only tries to learn the training examples by heart and fails to generalize to unseen data.
+For those runs in which the validation accuracy does not increase beyond the fraction of training data during the selected training time (with 10\% and 15\% of training data, highlighted via dashed lines), the local dimension increases and then stays mostly flat.
+Quantitatively, the Spearman rank correlation between the training/validation accuracy and mean local dimension measured over the training split is positive for those training fractions where the model does not grok (\(0.880/0.076\) and \(0.922/0.257\) for training fractions 10\% and 15\%).
+This behavior suggests that the model only tries to learn the training examples by heart and fails to generalize to unseen data.
+For all runs grouped by training fraction \(\ge 20\)\%, which all exhibit grokking, the Spearman rank correlation between both training/validation accuracy and training mean local dimension is negative.